-- Serve our community with integrity, compassion, fairness, and consistency. - Respect and safeguard the dignity and rights of all individuals. - Provide services to protect persons and property in the university community. - Coordinate our efforts with other university departments and organizations, other law enforcement agencies, and the Kearney community. - Educate the University community through crime prevention classes. - Maintain a well-trained and equipped professional work force to respond to University needs.
+- Serve our community with integrity, compassion, fairness, and consistency. - Respect and safeguard the dignity and rights of all individuals. - Provide services to protect persons and property in the university community. - Coordinate our efforts with other university departments and organizations, other law enforcement agencies, and the Kearney community. - Educate the University community through crime prevention classes. - Maintain a well-trained and equipped professional work force to respond to university needs.

-A message from University of Nebraska Kearney Chief of Police:
+A message from the University of Nebraska Kearney Chief of Police:

 The University of Nebraska Kearney Police Department (UNKPD) works diligently each day to ensure that our campus is a safe community where our students, faculty and staff can succeed.
-Our officers conduct vehicle, bike, and foot patrols to be visible in the community and to foster a sense of safety.
+Our officers conduct vehicle, bike, UTV and foot patrols to be visible in the community and to foster a sense of safety.
 The state certified police officers and community service officers in our department respond to reports of crime, address issues and provide education programs and resources to the community.
+Community policing is at the core of UNKPD.